ⓘ NOTE: This is a draft document by the Open Source Security Foundation (OpenSSF) Best Practices Working Group. Help to improve it on GitHub.

 for a number of attributes described in this document) and attribute

 is the name of the attribute.
-This style is recommended whenever it is possible to build your applications to target these standards.
+Use this style when you can target these standards.

-When declaring functions, attributes may be added to the function at the end of the declaration, like so:
+When declaring functions, put attributes at the end of the declaration:

 extern void *custom_allocator (size_t sz) [[gnu::malloc]] [[alloc_size (1)]];

-At function definition, function attributes come right before the function name:
+In a function definition, place attributes before the function name:

 void * [[gnu::malloc]] [[gnu::alloc_size (1)]] custom_allocator (size_t sz);

-Some function attributes can accept parameters that have specific meanings.
+Some function attributes accept parameters.
 Parameters can be numbers that indicate the position of the argument to the function; 1 indicates the first argument, 2 the second and so on.
 Parameters can also be keywords or names of identifiers that have been declared earlier in the program.

 Table 1: Recommended attributes